oisouza/PrancingPonySharp/PrancingPonySharp.Maybe/README.md

 * ### UnwrapOrThrowException

-UnwrapOrThrowException tries to unwrap the value encapsuled or throw an Exception.
+UnwrapOrThrowException tries to unwrap the value encapsulated or throw an Exception.
 By default the exception is an InvalidOperationException with the message.
 Or choose the exception for the error in the method parameter.

 `static T UnwrapOrThrowException<T>(this Maybe<T> ifValue, Exception exception = null)`